Many foreign inputs are overwhelmingly dominated by Made-In-China products.

 5. Furniture

-Vietnam is the top four furniture manufacturing country.
+Vietnam is the top four furniture manufacturing countries.
 It ranked after China, India, and Brazil.
 The research and development team can design and build customized furniture.
+Their sleek and innovative furniture designs have been very impressive to me.

 6. Packaging